Alice, Sweet Alice: Plot

 Dominick receives a hysterical phone call from someone claiming to be Annie's daughter Angela, saying that she has Karen's crucifix.
-Dominick agrees to meet her at an abandoned building.
-There, the figure stabs him before binding him with rope.
-Dominick sees that the killer is in fact Mrs. Tredoni, who chastises Dominick and Catherine as sinners over their premarital sex and divorce.
-After Dominick bites Karen's crucifix off her neck, Mrs. Tredoni pushes him out a window to his death.
+Dominick agrees to meet her at an abandoned industrial building.
+There, the figure stabs him and bludgeons him with a brick before binding him with rope.
+Dominick sees that the killer is in fact Mrs. Tredoni, who chastises Dominick and Catherine as sinners because of their premarital conception of Alice and subsequent divorce.
+After Dominick bites Karen's crucifix off Mrs. Tredoni's neck, she pushes him out a window to his death.

 Catherine goes to visit Father Tom.
 He is not home but Mrs. Tredoni invites her in.
-She explains that when her own daughter died on the day of her First Communion, she realized children are punished for the sins of their parents.
+She explains that when her own daughter died on the day of her First Communion, she realized that children are punished for their parents' sins.
 In her grief and madness, she devotes herself to the church.
-Father Tom arrives and tells Catherine that Dom has died.
+Father Tom arrives and tells Catherine that Dominick has died.
 During Dominick's autopsy, the pathologist finds Karen's crucifix in his mouth, and Alice is eliminated as a suspect.
 Father Tom and Catherine go get Alice from the institution.

 Mrs. Tredoni sneaks into Catherine's apartment building.
 Mr. Alphonso wakes up screaming, as Alice had mischievously placed a jar of cockroaches on him while he slept.
-Mr. Alphonso encounters Mrs. Tredoni in the staircase and mistakes her for Alice.
-When he shoves her against a wall, she stabs him to death and flees.
-Detective Spina witnesses her running out without a mask on.
+He encounters Mrs. Tredoni in the stairwell and mistakes her for Alice.
+Mr. Alphonso shoves her against a wall, unmasking her before she stabs him and flees.
+Detective Spina witnesses Mrs. Tredoni running out maskless through the back door, but is unable to save Mr. Alphonso.

-Mrs. Tredoni rushes to the church, where the police are stationed.
-Spina arrives too late to save Mr. Alphonso.
-At the mass, Father Tom denies Mrs. Tredoni communion.
-She stabs the priest in the throat as the police rush in.
-While Father Tom bleeds to death, Alice walks out of the church with Mrs. Tredoni's shopping bag, and places the bloodstained butcher knife into it.
+Mrs. Tredoni rushes to the church, unaware the police are stationed there in hopes of apprehending her.
+During Mass, Father Tom denies Mrs. Tredoni communion and discreetly attempts to escort her to police.
+She stabs the priest in the throat in front of the congregation as the police rush in.
+While Father Tom bleeds to death, Alice emerges from the chaotic scene carrying Mrs. Tredoni's shopping bag, and places the bloodstained butcher knife into it.